daryllang/kiosk/README.md

 sudo apt-get install chromium-browser
 ```

-## This program's config file
+## The Kiosk config file

 Fill in the values for config-sample.py and save it as config.py.
+You'll need to set up a Twitter app if you haven't already.

-## Twitter script
+## How do I config the twitter.py script?

-The Twitter script attached is designed specifically to pull from 2 feeds, for the New York City subway and NYC emergency alerts.
+The Twitter script attached is designed specifically to pull from 2 feeds, @NYCTSubway for the New York City subway and @NotifyNYC NYC emergency alerts.
 You can modify it for other feeds.

 ## Cron